• Skip to primary navigation

 Costa Rican Coffee Tours, History and Best Brands to Buy

-March 8, 2018 By yeison 45 Comments
+March 8, 2024 By yeison 46 Comments

-Costa Rica Coffee History
+Costa Rican Coffee History

-Costa Rica was the first country in the area to develop the coffee industry.
-Since then, the government has been motivating farmers to grow coffee.
-Although Costa Rica produces around 1% of the world’s coffee production, the coffee quality is exceptionally high.
-And nowadays, big companies like Starbucks have their own coffee plantation in Costa Rica since it has such great conditions!
+Costa Rica was the first country in the Central American area to develop the coffee industry.
+Since then, the government has been motivating farmers to grow coffee and many of the old families in the Central Valley earned a lot of money through coffee production.

 Costa Rica’s coffee has won plenty of international contest and certifications.
 In Japan, the winner of the world coffee competition used Costa Rican coffee to make his winning cup, saying that he only uses that coffee because it is the best in the world.